Stephen Kingsley

 Stephen Iain Kingsley (born 23 July 1994) is a Scottish professional footballer who plays for club Heart of Midlothian and the Scotland national team.

 He has previously played for Falkirk, Swansea City, and Hull City, as well as appearing for Yeovil Town and Crewe Alexandra on loan.

-Career
+Club career

 Falkirk

 Aged 16, Kingsley made his first-team debut for Falkirk on 12 April 2011 in a 2–1 win versus Partick Thistle in the Scottish First Division.
 He sustained an injury in a 2011–12 Scottish League Cup tie against Brechin City that kept him out of action for over three months.
-He returned to the starting lineup in a League Cup win against Dundee United.
+He returned to the starting line-up in a League Cup win against Dundee United.
 In March 2013, Kingsley signed a new contract with Falkirk.
 Kingsley made his 100th appearance for Falkirk on 5 April 2014, in a 5–0 victory over Cowdenbeath.
 He was also voted in to the SPFL Championship Team of the Year for season 2013–14.